drapadubok/chap/README.md

 Clickhouse has a few [parametric aggregate functions](https://clickhouse.tech/docs/en/sql-reference/aggregate-functions/parametric-functions/), of which the windowFunnel will be the highlight today.

-Here we take the list of events and breakdowns we received in a POST request, and construct a query that will check, how many unique users reached a certain step (or level) in the funnel.
+Here I will take the list of events and breakdowns received in a POST request, and construct a query that will check, how many unique users reached a certain step (or level) in the funnel.

 An example query (you can run it against the cluster directly) would look like this, and the query formatting code here aims at making this flexible: